nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![recipepossible1.png](images/recipepossible1.png)
 <sub>Fig 10: Sample of Recipe Possible command showing the list of ingredients and the recipes that can be made with those ingredients, with user input highlighted.</sub>

+### Random Recipe
+Meal Companion allows you to get a random recipe as suggestion for your next meal using the command `recipe random`.

 ### Check Ingredients for Recipe
 To check if you have sufficient ingredients to make a recipe, you can run the command `recipe need <recipe_name>`.
 Ingredients that you are missing will be listed along with the quantity needed.

+### Almost Completed Recipe
+To check for recipes that you almost can make, you can run the command `recipe almost`.
+Such recipes have at most 3 lacking ingredients.

 #### [Back to table of contents](#table-of-contents)